By Eleanor O'Connor – On

 ‣ Team members that aren’t a good fit for a sales role

-Motivating Each Sales Rep on Your Team 3:19
+Find What Motivates Each Individual Sales Rep 3:19

 Once you’ve identified the causes of the problem with your sales team, it’s key to understand that there’s no “one size fits all” solution.
-Additionally, what motivates you as a leader is not necessarily going to be what motivates each individual on your team.
+Additionally, what motivates you as a leader is not necessarily going to be what motivates the individual sales reps on your team.

 Before developing a solution, you as a leader have to take the time to ask each individual on your team about what motivates them.
 Often times, sales leaders make the mistake of assuming that everyone on the sales team is motivated by their commission, a paycheck or money in general.